lyrisswing/Casting-app/README.md

-# A casting app for movie directors
+# Casting app for movie directors

 A Tinder-like swiping app.

 Swipe or click buttons to choose actors.
 Feedback is provided after every swipe/click, and a list of liked/disliked actors are available at the end.